metabase/metabase/docs/administration-guide/10-single-sign-on.md

 Then save your changes.

-Metabase will pull out three main attributes from your LDAP directory - email (defaulting to the `mail` attribute), first name (defaulting to the `givenName` attribute), and last name (defaulting to the `sn` attribute).
+Metabase will pull out three main attributes from your LDAP directory:

+- email (defaulting to the `mail` attribute)
+- first name (defaulting to the `givenName` attribute)
+- last name (defaulting to the `sn` attribute).

 If your LDAP setup uses other attributes for these, you can edit this under the "Attributes" portion of the form.

 ![Attributes](./images/ldap-attributes.png)